-Just outside Torino, you can visit the Baroque Savoy Palace and gardens at La Venaria Reale and a little farther west is the stunning monastery, Saint Micheal's Abbey, one of Europe's most important Benedictine monasteries.
-See Turin Day Trips for visiting information.
+Just outside Torino, you can visit the Baroque Savoy Palace and Gardens at La Venaria Reale.
+A little farther west is the stunning monastery of Saint Micheal's Abbey, one of Europe's most important Benedictine monasteries.

 More Piemonte Towns to Visit

-Cuneo is a provincial capital worth a few days.
-Beautiful arcades of this 12th century town... give it an elegant appearance.
+- Cuneo is a provincial capital worth a few days.
+Beautiful arcades of this 12th-century town give it an elegant appearance.
 You can use Cuneo as a base for excursions into the mountains and even into France.
-Cuneo Travel Guide

 Much of Italy's best wines are found in the Piemonte region.
 The area around Alba incorporates Barolo, Barbaresco, and Roero while the province of Asti is known for Dolcetto, Barbera, and Moscato.
 This wine area, with beautiful rolling hills topped by picturesque towns, is known as Langhe.

 Chocolate is also a specialty of this region.
-In face this is where chocolate for eating as we know it today first developed.
+In fact, this is where chocolate for eating as we know it today first developed.